Explanatory machine learning for sequential human teaching: Experiments

-Furthermore, we examined human comparisons and estimated sorting algorithms that best resembled human sorting traces.
-This analysis (Table \ref{table:sorting_strategy}) led to the recognition of four distinguished sorting strategy adaptions.
-Strategy adaptions in Group 1 (\textbf{MS}/\textbf{WEX}), Group 3 (\textbf{SM}/\textbf{WEX}) and Group 4 (\textbf{SM}/\textbf{WOEX}) resulted in higher performance scores of the associated responses compared with the other strategies.
-After sort training, Group 1 (\textbf{MS}/\textbf{WEX}) used a higher volume of quick sort like strategies.
+Strategy adaptations in Group 1 (\textbf{MS}/\textbf{WEX}) and Group 4 (\textbf{SM}/\textbf{WOEX}) were significant and resulted in higher performance scores of the associated responses compared with the other strategies.
+After sort training, Group 1 used a higher volume of quick sort like strategies.
 The quick sort algorithm is computationally efficient with an average linearithmic run-time and a worst-case quadratic run-time.
-We observed that the adaptation to quick sort led to better comprehension compared with responses that used the other sorting strategies.
-This evidence allows us to confirm hypothesis \textbf{H5}.
-In addition, there was an increased number of dictionary sort like strategies in Group 3 (\textbf{SM}/\textbf{WEX}) after training.
 Utilising the efficiency benefit of concentrating on parts of the original problem one at a time, quick sort creates a pivot to construct two sorted sub-sequences.
-Though dictionary sort is not conventionally considered a divide-and-conquer algorithm, it iteratively makes binary searches for the correct position of an object in a sequence.
+Based on the follow-up t-tests, adaptation to quick sort led to better comprehension compared with responses that used the other sorting strategies.
+Since in Group 1 participants learned merging with explanations before learning sorting, this refutes the null hypothesis of \textbf{H5}.
+This positive difference in sorting performance from using quick sort in Group 1 allows us to confirm hypothesis \textbf{H5}.

+The t-test results of Group 1 and 3 (summarised in Table \ref{table:strategy_adaptation_summary}) suggest that curriculum order does not affect the performance of adapted strategies since Group 1 experienced the incremental curriculum and Group 3 received the decremental curriculum.
+This observation contrasts with the overall performance analysis which shows curriculum order affects the performance of sorting.
+It implies that the decremental curriculum in Group 3 reduces the performance of strategies that have a lower change in application rate.
+We postulate that without the benefit of the incremental curriculum and a compact hypothesis space (Conjecture \ref{conjecture:sequential_teaching_improvement}), it is difficult to develop rules that consistently represent the other algorithms (quick sort and merge sort).
+In addition, we observed in Group 1 that learning incrementally with explanations led to a significant adaptation of an efficient sorting strategy (quick sort) which also has enhanced performance.
+This shows the association of a higher task competency with the development of novel problem solutions in novices.